jskubick/u8g2-example_esp-idf_lolin32_ssd1306-i2c-sda5-scl4/README.md

  ## Now, get it to work in Eclipse...

-  **DO NOT** attempt to load this project into Eclipse until you've done `make menuconfig` and gotten it to successfully compile and flash at least once using the MinGW32 shell.
-Trust me... if it won't build and flash from the shell, it's going to be at least as dysfunctional in Eclipse, *guaranteed.*
+  **DO NOT** attempt to load this project into Eclipse until you've done `make menuconfig` and gotten it to successfully compile and flash at least once using the MinGW32 shell via `make flash`.
+Trust me... if you can't get it to build and flash from the shell, **it's not going to magically work in Eclipse, either**.
+Everything that causes it to be dysfunctional and break in the shell is going to make it even *more* dysfunctional, and cause it to break in Eclipse as well.
+Fix the shell-build errors *first*.

   **WARNING** This entire example project assumes that you're using ESP-IDF v3.x.
 As of August 2019, 3.x is still the 'stable' release, but the LATEST release is 4.x.
 ESP-IDF 4.x makes a major change to the way projects are built (using CMake instead of Make), which ultimately changes the steps for getting it to work in Eclipse (and might affect whether you'd necessarily *want* to use Eclipse in the first place, as opposed to CLion, PlatformIO, or something else).